-The benefit of staying with a local host is that you will experience the British way of life first hand.
+The benefit of staying with a local host is that you will experience the British way of life first-hand.
 You will also learn more about British and Welsh cultures.
 Customs, habits, food and daily routines in the UK can be different to those in your own country.
 It can be very exciting to learn about these things and this page should provide you with some useful homestay information.

-During your first few days in the UK you might find that it feels strange.
+During your first few days in the UK, you might find that it feels strange.
 Don’t worry because this is normal.
 Our homestay providers understand this.
 They will be happy to give advice and help you feel at home the best they can.
 The key to ensuring a happy and successful homestay experience depends on mutual respect and a willingness to adapt to a new way of living.

-Have a look at some of the answers to our frequently asked homestay questions.
+Look at some of the answers to our frequently asked homestay questions.
 Or download our Homestay Handbook for students to find out more useful homestay information.

 All our homestay accommodation is different, but you will have a comfortable and simply furnished room.
 There will be:

 Bed linen is provided by the host.
 Your host will clean your room, but you should keep it neat and tidy by making your own bed and putting your clothes away.

 Most of our homestay accommodation is located within 6 miles (9.6km) of the academy.
 You can usually travel to the academy by bus, train or on foot.
 Travelling to Celtic should take between 15 to 45 minutes using public transport.

 Your host will give you a key to the house.
 You must look after this key and return it at the end of your stay.
 If you are over 18, you may stay out later than 10.30pm but please respect the hosts when returning.
 Communication is important for a successful homestay experience.
 It is always a good idea to let your host know where you are, especially if you will be out late.

 Students should be able to do one washing machine load of laundry per week.
 Please discuss with your host whether you should do it yourself in their machine or if they will do it for you.